macik09/Vulnforum/README.md

 -     ✉️ Send a message on behalf of another user (Impersonation).
 -     🛡️ Elevate privileges to Administrator status.
 -     💰 Increase the wallet balance to 100,000 (Business Logic Flaw).
--     🕵️‍♂️ Read or intercept other users' authentication tokens.
+-     🕵️‍♂️ Read or intercept other users authentication tokens.